jin-s13/COCO-WholeBody/data_format.md

 We recommend rounding coordinates to the nearest pixel to reduce file size.
 Note that the visibility flags `vi` indicate the confidence of the corresponding keypoints.
 We recommend setting `vi=1` for visible and confident predictions, and `vi=0` for invisible or uncertain ones.
-As we evaluate keypoints of different whole-body parts (body, foot, face, lefthand and righthand) individually, we require a score for each part.
+As we evaluate keypoints of different whole-body parts (body, foot, face, lefthand, righthand and wholebody) individually, we require a score for each part.
-The "score" field indicates the whole-body score.
+Note that, we do not change the existing fields in the COCO keypoint dataset, and use the "score" field to indicate the body score.

  ```
 [{